University of Auckland Festival Choir: History

 After the tour the choir joined the 15 other choirs in Washington D.C. to perform in the Kennedy Center and attend a reception at the White House hosted by Pat Nixon, First Lady of the United States.

 The choirs then moved to New York for the Festival where they performed at the United Nations, conducted by Willi Gohl and at the Lincoln Center, conducted by Robert Shaw.
 Under Shaw the massed choirs sang among other things Dona Nobis Pacem from the B Minor Mass by Bach, the Hallelujah Chorus by Handel, the spiritual Soon Ah will be Done, the Echo Madrigal by di Lasso and Gaudeamus Igitur by Brahms.

 After the Festival the choir travelled to England on 1 May.
 Invitations had been received to sing at Westminster Abbey and in the chapel at King's College, University of Cambridge.
 En route from London to Cambridge the choir visited The Maltings, Snape having been invited to visit by composer Benjamin Britten and tenor Peter Pears.
 The purpose of the visit was for Britten and Pears to meet a choir member, Christopher Lackner, who was the first recipient of a Pears-Britten Award, a scholarship set up by Britten and Pears in 1970 on a visit to Auckland.
-"The choir presented a short recital in the Maltings Concert Hall and Christopher Lackner sang a group of songs."
+In the Maltings Concert Hall Lackner sang for Britten and Pears and the choir gave a short recital which included Ghosts, Fire, Water.
 They also made an impromptu visit to the convent at Hengrave Hall, the home of composer John Wilbye, where they sang his madrigal Sweet Honey-Sucking Bees.

 The choir then travelled to the Netherlands giving a concert in the church of St Servaas in Maastricht, followed by concerts at the Orangerie at Schloss Benrath in Düsseldorf and at St Andrew's Cathedral in Singapore.

 On its return to New Zealand the choir performed in Auckland at the closing of the Auckland Festival on 27 May.
 It was lauded in the press as the "best choir New Zealand has produced" and in July 1972, it gave a concert in Christchurch where its "supreme music" was likewise praised.